Pixel 2: Everything we know about Google’s next flagship phone

+Update 9/14/17: Google has begun to tease the launch of the Pixel 2 phones and will announce them on October 4.

-Google flipped the script last year when it retired the Nexus line in favor of its own branded handsets, and now all eyes are on the Pixel 2.
+Google flipped the script last year when it retired the Nexus line in favor of its own branded handsets.
+Now all eyes are on the Pixel 2.
 With improved specs and even better cameras, the new phones are poised to propel Google back to the head of the class with a pure Android O experience.

 Since the Pixel and Pixel XL landed, the LG G6 and Galaxy S8 have upped the ante for premium phones with their slim bezels and 16:9 screens.
 So, like last year, we’ll be watching to see whether the next version of Google’s handset can chip away at Samsung’s dominance.
 Details are already starting to leak about the Pixel 2 phones, so stay tuned to this article for the very latest information: